 This column originally appeared in the Flex007 Weekly Newsletter and in the April 2018 issue of FLEX007 Magazine.

-Dave Becker is vice president of sales and marketing at All Flex Flexible Circuits LLC.
+Dave Becker is vice president of sales and marketing for All Flex Inc.